How to configure your workstation for Solidworks

 Solidworks is an intuitive CAD software designed for designers and engineers to streamline the product development process.
 By simplifying the work steps, innovative designs can be brought to market faster.

-The right Processor power
+The right Processor power for Solidworks 2021

 Dassault Systems, the manufacturer of Solidworks, recommends at least 8GB RAM.
 This is maximum for elementary 3D part creation and smaller assemblies.
 The main memory is the linchpin of all Solidworks calculation tasks.
 The capacity of the RAM depends strongly on the number and size of the parts of their assemblies.
 We recommend to provide at least 16 GB RAM for Solidworks.
 For larger assemblies at least 32 GB RAM and for the use of Solidworks Simulation we recommend 64 GB RAM.
 The RAM of our business workstation can access the optimal performance for Solidworks in Quad-Channel Mode.

-Optimal graphics performance
+Optimal graphics performance for Solidworks 2021

 Hard Disk Accelerator